Ibmurai/redis.mod/README.md

 TODO
 ----

-1. Wrap the SORT command.
-2. Build an extensive testing application.
+1. Build an extensive testing application.
-3. Implement a non blocking mode.
+2. Implement a non blocking mode.
-4. Look into delivering the more complex responses in a different way than just a string.
+3. Look into delivering the more complex responses in a different way than just a string.
 Maybe.